Log in

 What's Included in Our Student Accommodation Melbourne

-Student housing in Melbourne generally includes a furnished room, all-inclusive utility bills, access to communal amenities & social spaces, and community/social events fees.
-Our student housing in Melbourne offers the contemporary designs, beautiful decorations, upscale interior facilities, lavish shared amenities, attentive services, high-level security, and a world of cosy and convenience, as well as the all-inclusive rent covering utilities.
+Student housing in Melbourne generally includes a furnished room, all-inclusive utility bills, exclusive access to communal amenities & social spaces, and community/social events fees.
+Our accommodation for students in Melbourne offers the contemporary designs, beautiful decorations, upscale interior facilities, lavish shared amenities, attentive services, high-level security, and a world of cosy and convenience, as well as the all-inclusive rent covering utilities.
 Those features make our Melbourne student accommodations excel and also brings you perfect homes during your collegiate and social life.

-• Cosy Bedroom: Single/Double bed, Study desk, Ergonomic chair, and Walk-in Closts or Wardrobes
+• Cosy Bedroom: Single/Double bed, Study desk, Ergonomic chair, and Walk-in Closets or Wardrobes.

-• Fully-equipped Kitchen: Cooking Appliances (stove, oven, microwave, rang hood), Refrigerator, Dishwasher, Customizable Cabinet, and Dining zone with a communal table
+• Fully-equipped Kitchen: Cooking Appliances (cooktop, oven, microwave, rang hood), Refrigerator, Dishwasher, Customizable Cabinet, and Dining zone with a communal table and chairs.

 • Lounges equipped with free WiFi